Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • Electrosleep.

-In order to prevent chorea minor, it is possible to recommend sanitation of the nasopharynx and oral cavity, timely diagnosis and treatment various forms rheumatism, as well as hardening of children.
+In order to prevent minor chorea, it is possible to recommend sanitation of the nasopharynx and oral cavity, timely diagnosis and treatment various forms rheumatism, as well as hardening of children.

-Adult people suffering from Huntington's disease are advised to refrain from procreation - conception and the birth of children.
+Adults suffering from Huntington's disease are advised to refrain from procreation - conceiving and having children.

-Chorea minor is a rheumatic anomaly.
-It is expressed in vivid uncontrolled movement disorders.
-The nature of this nervous pathology more than once baffled doctors.
+Chorea minor is a rheumatic abnormality.
+It is expressed in pronounced uncontrollable movement disorders.
+The nature of this nervous pathology I have baffled doctors more than once.
 Today, doctors have come to the conclusion that the anomaly develops against a rheumatic background.

-The main root cause of the development of this anomaly is the recurrence of scarlet fever or tonsillitis.
+The main root cause of the development of this anomaly is a relapse of scarlet fever or tonsillitis.

-It is noteworthy that girls are more at risk of developing chorea minor than boys.
-Reasons for the development of this disease long time were a real mystery to doctors.
-Now doctors have come to the conclusion that the root cause of the development of chorea is the penetration of streptococcal bacteria from group A into the body.
-The disease can begin to progress even against the background of tonsillitis, when bacteria, traveling through the blood, penetrate into the connective tissue.
+It is noteworthy that girls are at greater risk of developing chorea minor than boys.
+Reasons for the development of this disease long time were a real mystery for doctors.
+Now doctors have come to the conclusion that the root cause of the development of chorea minor is the penetration of streptococcal bacteria from group A into the body.
+The disease can begin to progress even against the background of tonsillitis, when bacteria, traveling through the blood, penetrate the connective tissue.

-If a infectious agent enters the CNS natural cause this is a malfunction of the GM.
+If infectious agent penetrates the central nervous system, then natural cause This is a disruption of the functioning of the GM.
 This leads to impaired coordination of movements and muscle tone.

 The duration of the anomaly is 3−6 weeks.